Updated October 2022

-Twenty years ago, a two-bedroom apartment in the heart of Silicon Valley would cost an entrepreneur $1,600 a month1.
+Twenty years ago, a two-bedroom apartment in the heart of Silicon Valley would cost an entrepreneur about $1,600 a month.
 Today, the same apartment would go for $4,000 per month or more.
-The cost of living and doing business in Boston and other startup-rich coastal cities have followed a similar trendline, making these regions challenging at best, and uninhabitable at worst2, for founders to do business and attract talent.
-According to one 2018 report, 46 percent of Silicon Valley-area residents said they planned to leave the area in the next few years3.
-Yet 80% of venture capital dollars still go to the coasts, with fewer but ever-larger deals being another signal that the market for early-stage, high-growth companies located in these regions is shrinking and saturated.
+The cost of living and doing business in startup-rich coastal cities have followed a similar trendline, making these regions challenging at best, and uninhabitable at worst (1), for founders to do business and attract talent.
+Yet about 70% of venture capital dollars still go to just four markets—the Bay Area and Los Angeles on the West Coast and New York and Boston on the East Coast—with fewer but ever-larger deals being another signal that the market for early-stage, high-growth companies located in these regions is shrinking and saturated.

 Historically, innovators in the often-termed “Heartland” states have struggled to move inventions from the lab to the market given the relative dearth of seed-stage capital and low density of entrepreneurial talent.
 However, cost of living, quality of life, the digital workplace, and other factors are changing that equation.
-For example, Fayetteville, Arkansas, home to VIC Technology Venture Development’s headquarters, was recently named one of the five best places to live by U.S. News and World Report6, and the other four top cities on this list are in the Heartland as well.
+For example, Fayetteville, Arkansas, home to VIC Tech’s headquarters, has consistently been named one of the top ten best places to live by U.S. News and World Report (3) and has a thriving start-up scene.

 Merely trying to duplicate the approach and success of Silicon Valley is unlikely to work.
-Median pre-money valuations for US angel and seed-stage deals reached $7.5m in the second quarter of 20194.
+Median pre-money valuations for US angel and seed-stage deals reached $9 million in 2021.
 Such high initial valuations are not compatible with the types of technologies developed by federally funded research at universities and federal laboratories.
 These technologies, while offering high upside, require careful staging of investment with risk mitigation strategies implemented at every step in the company development process.

 Investors need relationships with experienced partners who 1) know how to identify and validate promising technologies and 2) can connect these opportunities with experienced entrepreneurs and executives.
 In regions with a relatively low density of seasoned entrepreneurs, there is no straightforward formula.